Mt. Bierstadt - West Slopes

 Taken near the trailhead, Photo #1 shows the route to the summit.
 Photo #2 and Photo #3 show the route from a distance.
 Hike east down the Bierstadt Trail.
 There are wooden bridges that have been built recently so you don't have to walk through all of the muddy sections - Photo #4.
 The trail weaves through the willows and crosses Scott Gomer Creek ( 39.59418° N, -105.69725° W) after over 1/2 mile.
 The trail has been improved over the past few years, so ignore the warnings that some guidebooks give about the willows.
 After crossing the stream, hike about 1/4 mile through the willows on the excellent trail.
 Photo #5 is the view ahead.
 At 11,800', the trail begins to climb up a shoulder - Photo #6.
 You are out of the willows and the trail switchbacks to approximately 12,300' on the north end of the shoulder ( 39.59242° N, -105.68461° W).
 The remaining route is now visible.

 The summit isn't visible from here but it's only another 250' of elevation gain.
 Photo #9 shows the final pitch.
-Turn left and begin your climb up through the boulders.
-This final pitch has some trail sections when free of snow.
+Turn left and begin your climb up through the boulders - Photo #10.
 Keep climbing until the terrain levels out and stroll a bit further to the summit ( 39.582638° N, -105.668610° W) - Photo #11 and Photo #12.